mahdiiafshari/Rate-or-Write/README.md

 - 👤 **Profile Management & Social Interaction**:
     - Custom user model for personalized profiles.
     - Follow / Unfollow System: Users can follow other users to keep track of their activity.
+    - User can see list of follower and following of other person
 - 📝 **Content Interaction**: Create, rate, like, and collect posts collection .
 - 👥 **Group Creation & Collaboration**:
   - Create and manage groups with a limit of 5 groups per user.